Shakin' Stevens: 2000s: The Collection, Now Listen and Glastonbury

+2010s: Echoes of Our Times and recording of live album

-In July 2010, Stevens was rushed to hospital after collapsing at his home in Windsor, reportedly from exhaustion brought on by the stress of working on a new album.
-It was later revealed that Stevens had suffered a heart attack, which caused him to be hospitalised for two months, after strenuous work gardening at his home.
+In 2010, Stevens was rushed to hospital after collapsing at his home in Windsor, reportedly from exhaustion brought on by the stress of working on a new album.
+It was later revealed that Stevens had suffered a heart attack, which caused him to be hospitalised for two months.

-Stevens fully recovered and, in 2011, he embarked on the early part of his 30th Anniversary Tour, followed by a further 26 dates in the second leg later in the year, backed by a 10-piece band.
-In 2013 Stevens participated in the family history programme Coming Home and discovered information about the effects of the First World War on his family.
+Stevens fully recovered and in 2011 embarked on his 30th Anniversary Tour.
+In 2013, Stevens participated in the family history programme Coming Home and discovered information about the effects of the First World War on his family.

-Stevens appeared live on Radio X on 17 December 2015, on The Chris Moyles Show to promote his new Christmas Single "Echoes of a Merry Christmas" with proceeds going to the Salvation Army UK.
+Stevens appeared live on Radio X on 17 December 2015 on The Chris Moyles Show to promote his new Christmas Single "Echoes of a Merry Christmas" with proceeds going to The Salvation Army.
 The original version of the song re-entered the chart in the Top 40.

-On 16 September 2016, Stevens released his 12th studio album, Echoes of Our Times.
-The album was recorded at Berry Hill Studios, produced by Stevens and John David, who also engineered.
-He then, in 2017, proceeded on a 33-date tour of the UK entitled: The Echoes of Our Time tour, and on Twitter #Echoes.
+In 2016, Stevens released his 12th studio album, Echoes of Our Times, and in 2017 proceeded on a tour of the UK.
+The album was preceded by the single "Last Man Alive".
+The album was followed by single releases of "Down into Muddy Water" and "Down in the Hole".
+The album entered the UK Albums Chart at No. 22.

-He performed a concert in Sri Lanka in October 2018, his first show in Asia.
-That same year, he announced he would be embarking on a new tour of the UK and Europe in early 2019.
+He performed a concert in Sri Lanka in 2018.

+In 2019, he recorded a live album which featuring songs from all over his career.
+Including hits like "This Ole House", "You Drive Me Crazy" and "Cry Just A Little Bit" and songs from his Now Listen and Echoes of Our Times albums.
+The album was released as part of the upcoming Fire in the Blood boxset.

+2020s: Fire in the Blood, Singled Out and Re-Set

-A 19x CD anthology 'bookpack' Fire In The Blood was released in November 2020 accompanied by a smaller 54-track 3x CD /26-track 2x LP collection Singled Out.
-The career-spanning collection was described by Stevens as “the biggest project of my career.”
+A 19x CD anthology Fire in the Blood was released in 2020 accompanied by a 54-track 3x CD /26-track 2x LP collection Singled Out.
+The career-spanning collection was described by Stevens as "the biggest project of my career".

+Singled Out entered the UK Albums Chart at No. 10.
+The album was preceded by the single "Wild at Heart".

+In 2023, Stevens released the follow-up to Echoes of Our Times, titled Re-Set.
+The album was preceded by two singles, "It All Comes Around" and the BBC Radio playlisted "All You Need Is Greed", which came with a video.
+The album entered the UK Albums Chart at No. 24.

+In March 2023, Stevens made a cameo appearance in The Cleaner as Shaking Stephen, a Shakin' Stevens tribute act.